 Storing

-You can certainly store leftovers, but you’ll need to add some more heavy cream to loosen the sauce again as you reheat the pasta.
-Leftover pasta will be softer, but still plenty flavorful.
-Because of the pasta and dairy in this dish, it isn’t a great candidate for freezing and thawing.
+Storing leftovers: You can store leftovers, but you’ll need to add some more heavy cream to loosen the sauce when you reheat the pasta.
+Leftover pasta will be softer but still flavorful.
+Because of the pasta and dairy, this dish isn’t good for freezing and thawing.

 What To Serve With Sausage Alfredo Pasta: